oncai/ohif-viewer-xnat/README.md

 - `myOutputFolder` is the directory you want the build to appear in.
 - `-u VIEWER` specifies the extension the viewer is on in XNAT.
 Leave this as is.
 - `-s ../settings.json` specifies a settings file with some configuration options.
 The file included in the repo just makes sure the left sidebar is open by default.
 - `--legacy` sets IE11 as a target.
-Its kind of flakey though, and in my experience static asssets such as SVGs aren't linked properly.
+Its kind of flakey though, and sometimes static asssets such as SVGs aren't linked properly.
 The solution for better support is... to move to OHIF 2.0 ¯\\\_(ツ)\_/¯.

 The resulting build will be present in `StandaloneViewer/myOutputFolder`, which we'll use in the next step.